swisscom/hfc/README.md

 ### Facts Hierachy

-The lookup order of facts itself is defined on common.yaml, but can be also set anywhere else.
+The lookup order of facts itself can defined in hfc.yaml, but can be also set anywhere else.

-See `config/common.yaml` for example.
+See `config/hfc.yaml` for example.

 ```yaml
 ---